Data processing is a core part of any organization. It makes it easier to comprehend and analyze the collected data and information.

 2. Cleanse your data records regularly

-- Think of it this way, in order to put your money in the right place, you have to have clean and precise data.
+Think of it this way, in order to put your money in the right place, you have to have clean and make data more precise.

-- Any ambiguity or a minor error will eventually lead to loss of your financial assets.
+Any ambiguity or a minor error will eventually lead to a loss of your financial assets.

 3. Analyze your short term and long term objectives